Classroom accommodations for dyscalculia

 • Provide a quiet room with limited distractions for taking tests.

-• Give access to a calculator when computation is not being assessed.
+• Provide a calculator when not evaluating computation.

 Do you have a student who you think has dyscalculia?
 Explore a day in the life of a child with dyscalculia.